There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 When cycling on the roads in Norway, the same rules and road signs apply to you as to cars and other vehicles: Keep to the right, give way to those coming from your right, always wear a helmet and don’t drink and bike.

-Cycling in Norway equals gentle rides through quaint villages and magnificent nature – but also tough mountain biking trails and big events like the Arctic Race.
+From gentle rides through quaint villages and magnificent nature to tough mountain biking trails and big races.
+See top offers below.

 Back to top